On the thupr event, Cleaning up Communications

 There have never been more tools available, at a reasonable price and even free, to give indicators of the progress of campaigns.
 No excuses.

 Transparency is a good thing.
 My experience is that *most* PR people are more transparent than some of the people they supply information to.
 But that may be the company I keep.
 Another debate for another day, I suspect.

 We did discuss the diet of celebrity and surveys that PR people are putting out.
 And I’ll confess to having been down that route myself on occasion.
 And why do we do it?
 Because the surveys and celebrities get clients coverage.

 Which brings me full circle, and to a realisation that’s been bugging me ever since the event.
 PR people are intermediaries.
 They will use the tactics that work.
 The spam emails selling dodgy stuff that land in our inboxes keep coming presumably because someone’s responding and buying from them.
 For as long as the products of ‘bad practise’ get used, they’ll continue to be served up.

 AS PR folk we can, I suspect, only ever reflect the clients and ‘media’/consumers we serve.
 If they l don’t demand high standards of us, and kick back when we misbehave, best practise may continue to be evasive in some quarters.

-With thanks to everyone who participated, and to Tempero for loaning us the space.
+With thanks to everyone who participated, and to Tempero (now ICUC) for loaning us the space.